Camera Setup Dialog

 Press this button to enter the name of a single subfolder for saving your frames, under the one defined by the DEAutosaveFolder property.
 If you choose folder options as well in the Frame File Options dialog, the automatically named folders will be made under this chosen folder.

-When saving summed frames (in linear mode?), this option is enabled and allows you to save single frames as well.
+When saving summed frames in linear mode, this option is enabled and allows you to save single frames as well.
+In electron counting mode, the option is always enabled and allows the raw frames used for counting to be saved.

 Save final image

-Select this option to have the server save the final summed image along with the frames.
+Select this option to have the server save the final summed image.

 Some aspects of these controls differ for different versions of the Falcon camera and the software interface to them.
 Originally, Falcon 2 was controlled through the standard microscope scripting interface; this will be referred to as 'Falcon 2, old interface'.
 A new, advanced scripting interface was developed to allow control of the Falcon 3 camera, and this interface can be used with FEI software under Windows 7 to control the Falcon 2; this will be referred to as 'Falcon 2, new interface'.